top of page

 Daring to love your own story

-Immersed in the brutal and beautiful story of Tristan and Isolde, in Cornish oak woodland, guided by professional facilitators and coaches, you'll learn the ancient way of 'sideways looking'.
-Not the voice of doubt in your head, but an older voice underneath which has been trying to get your attention.
+Immersed in the brutal and beautiful story of Tristan and Isolde, in Cornish oak woodland, guided by professional facilitators and storytellers, you'll learn the ancient way of 'sideways looking'.
+A practice to meet uncertainty, challenge and ever-more volatile terrain.
+The voice of doubt will never leave, but this is the practice of tuning into the older voice underneath.

 A wild, unruly immersion into myth, nature and courage in a cottage surrounded by ancient oaks, on the banks of the River Fal, Cornwall.